EVIDENCE BASED TREATMENT

 Physical/psychological problems related to use

-Activities given up to use
+Activities given up in order to use the substance

 Addictive behaviours can touch every aspect of our lives slowly over time.
 This can feel like a never ending cycle and it can be challenging to see a way out.
 Effective treatments are available to treat addictive behaviours, notably wonderful methods from CBT, that help individuals transform their thoughts and replace unhealthy coping strategies with healthy ones.